samharrell24/samharrell24/README.md

 Interested in Cloud Computing, Kubernetes, DevOps and other Infrastructure things.

-10/17/23-10/22/23: Start of weekly mini projects working on stuff I've always wanted to do.
+POSTPONED: Start of weekly mini projects working on stuff I've always wanted to do.
 - Hugo and Golang personal website